marquesarthur/ubc-cpsc319/schedule.md

 <div id="csvDatas"></div>

-_Actual schedule may slight updates according to class' needs_ {: .note}
+_Slight updates to the schedule may happen according to class' needs_ {: .note}